ewoutvannimwegen/stm32_bare_metal/README.md

 # Bare metal STM32

 Develop code for STM32 boards with a very minimal code base.
 I've added some of my own examples for the L476RG (cortex m4) board.
-These are 100% compatible with all platforms.
+These examples are 100% compatible with all platforms.
 Just install the following tools for your system.

 ## <b>Tools</b>